pinio/tiads/README.md

 *getAdvertisingIdInfo* (String)

 > This method returns Android AdvertisingId from AdvertisingIdClient.getAdvertisingIdInfo native method.
 This follows the [AdvertisingIdClient API](https://developers.google.com/android/reference/com/google/android/gms/ads/identifier/AdvertisingIdClient)
+> May return **processing** if the AsyncTask haven't returned with the advertising id yet.

+#### Android Notes:

+If you get a google-play-services-base.jar conflict with other modules like ti.map, try removing the jar from one of the modules in order to solve it.
-> Due to the nature of Android AdvertisingIdClient implementation, the methods for fetching the ID cannot be called from the main thread and should be called on a separate AsyncTask.
+Due to the nature of Android AdvertisingIdClient implementation, the methods for fetching the ID cannot be called from the main thread and should be called on a separate AsyncTask.
 This sometimes causes a delay for reading the parameter as it must be called from a Google Play Services API (and probably makes some network connections behind).
 That said, the method will return the string: **processing** if the AsyncTask haven't returned yet.

 #### Android References: